 At the Capitol Power Plant we are planning for the future.
 Through rigorous analysis of various energy technologies and broad consultation with leading experts, we have explored options for achieving future energy savings, reducing environmental impacts and maintaining a reliable source of chilled water and steam for the 23 facilities on Capitol Hill we serve, including the U.S. Capitol, the Library of Congress and the Supreme Court of the United States.
-We have identified cogeneration as the preferred solution for our energy future and awarded a Utility Energy Service Contract (UESC) to Washington Gas to design-build a cogeneration facility at the Capitol Power Plant.
+We have identified cogeneration as the preferred solution for our energy future and awarded a Utility Energy Service Contract (UESC) to Washington Gas to design-build a 7.5 megawatt cogeneration facility at the Capitol Power Plant, which is expected to be completed in 2018.

 What is cogeneration?